Thai Quinoa Salad (Healthy & Protein-Packed)

 Step 1: Rinse Quinoa

-Rinse under cold running water for about 2 minutes.
+Rinse under cold water for about two minutes, shaking the sieve occasionally.

 Step 2: Cook Quinoa

-Add 2 cups of water and bring to a boil over medium heat.
+Add two cups of water and bring to a boil over medium heat.

 Step 3: Prepare Vegetables